 Lakadong turmeric is special.
 There is none like it in the whole world.
-True, the powder’s colour may be a little dull, not bright yellow you often see in turmeric, but it has the highest curcumin content averaging 7.5% to 12%.
+The powder’s vibrant bright yellow colour might make your regular turmeric varieties seem dull you often see in turmeric and it has the highest curcumin content averaging 7.5% to 12%.

 Making Lakadong turmeric from Jaintia Hills, Meghalaya the most sought after turmeric in the world and has been registered for Geographic Indicator Tag.